sormy/gentoo-ami-builder/README.md

 ## EC2 Instance Type

-The build is tested to be working well on these instance types:
+The build is tested to be working well on these instance types.

-- amd64 / c5.2xlarge (network ENA, block NVMe, MBR boot)
+- amd64 / c6a.2xlarge (network ENA, block NVMe, MBR boot)
-- amd64 / c4.2xlarge (network IXGBEVF, MBR boot)
+- amd64 / c6in.2xlarge (network ENA, block NVMe, MBR boot)
-- amd64 / t2.2xlarge (unlimited cpu credits)
+- arm64 / t4g.xlarge (default cpu credits, ENA, NVME, EFI)
-- arm64 / a1.2xlarge (network ENA, block NVME, EFI boot)
+- arm64 / c7g.2xlarge (network ENA, block NVME, EFI boot)

 Build process on slow instances could fail (due to lack of RAM) or could take a lot of time (due to low CPU performance).
+For a default build (minimal compilation) all of the 8-CPU instances are about the same, whether amd64 or arm64, and take about an hour.
+The exception is c6in; it reduces elapsed time by 25% over the c6a or c6i, mostly due to reduced waiting for the AMI image to be available.
+The t4g.xlarge (4 cores) is about 15 minutes slower than the t4g.2xlarge.

 ## Init System